Differences in Brain Anatomy in Dyslexia

-Developmental dyslexia is a disorder that can be characterised by below average reading ability despite normal intelligence and education levels.
+Developmental dyslexia is a disorder that can be characterized by below average reading ability despite normal intelligence and education levels.
 Due to the complex and interconnected processes associated with reading, brain imaging studies have examined a variety of potentially abnormal brain areas.
 A review conducted by Eckert (2004) examined multiple cortical regions on functionality and volume, and their associated language problems.

 Voxel based studies have assessed differences between children with dyslexia and controls in grey and white matter.
 One study found significantly less grey matter in adults with dyslexia in areas associated with written language including the bilateral occipital lobes, left inferior and middle temporal lobe and the left and right angular gyri.